Economic and Political Overview

 Legislative Power

-The legislative power is vested in a bicameral parliament consisting of a Senate (80 seats - 60 members elected by popular vote for a five-year term, 18 traditional chiefs elected by the Council of Chiefs, and 2 seats for people with disabilities) and an Assembly (270 seats - 210 members elected by popular vote for a five-year term to represent single-member constituencies and 60 seats reserved for women, who are elected by proportional representation in 10 six-seat constituencies).
+The legislative power is vested in a bicameral parliament consisting of a Senate (80 seats - 60 members elected by popular vote for a five-year term, 18 traditional chiefs elected by the Council of Chiefs, and 2 seats for people with disabilities) and an Assembly (280 seats - 210 members elected by popular vote for a five-year term to represent single-member constituencies, 60 seats reserved for women, who are elected by proportional representation in 10 six-seat constituencies, and 10 additional seats reserved for candidates aged between 21 and 35 directly elected by proportional representation).

 Indicator of Freedom of the Press